Godzilla vs. Kong: Plot

-Five years after the dragon-like extraterrestrial King Ghidorah awakened giant monsters, known as "Titans", around the world and was defeated by Godzilla, Kong is monitored by Monarch within a giant dome on Skull Island, which has been taken over by the storm that previously kept it hidden from the rest of the world.
-Kong is visited by Jia, the last Iwi native and adopted daughter of Kong expert Ilene Andrews, who is deaf and communicates with Kong via sign language.
+Five years after the three headed dragon-like extraterrestrial, King Ghidorah, awakened giant monsters, known as "Titans", and was defeated by Godzilla, Kong is monitored by Monarch within a giant dome on Skull Island, which has been struck by a perpetual storm.
+Jia, the last Iwi native and young adopted daughter of Kong expert Ilene Andrews, visits Kong.
+Jia is deaf and communicates via sign language.
+Andrews grows concerned that the storm will eventually consume the island, but she dismisses ideas to move Kong to a new home, fearing that Godzilla would come for him once he leaves the island.

-Bernie Hayes, an employee of Apex Cybernetics and host of a Titan conspiracy podcast, extracts data suggesting sinister activities at Apex's Pensacola facility.
-However, Godzilla suddenly attacks the facility; Bernie stumbles on a massive device during the rampage.
-Madison Russell, a listener of Bernie's podcast, enlists her friend Josh Valentine to investigate Godzilla's attacks.
+Apex Cybernetics employee and Titan conspiracy podcast host Bernie Hayes extracts data suggesting sinister activities at Apex's Pensacola facility.
+Godzilla suddenly attacks the facility and Bernie stumbles on a massive device emitting a beacon during the rampage.
+Madison Russell, a listener to Bernie's podcast, enlists her friend Josh Valentine to investigate Godzilla's attacks.

-Apex CEO Walter Simmons recruits Nathan Lind, a former Monarch scientist and Hollow Earth theorist, to guide a search for a power source into the Hollow Earth, the homeworld of the Titans.
-Lind is initially hesitant as his brother died in an expedition to the Hollow Earth due to a strong reverse-gravitational effect, but he agrees after Walter reveals that Apex has developed HEAVs, specialized crafts able to withstand the pressure exerted by the gravity field.
+Apex CEO Walter Simmons recruits former Monarch scientist and Hollow Earth theorist Nathan Lind to guide a search for a power source into the Hollow Earth, the Titans' home world.
+Lind is hesitant as his brother died in a previous expedition to the Hollow Earth due to a strong reverse-gravitational effect.
+He agrees after Walter reveals that Apex has developed HEAVs (Hollow Earth Anti-gravitational Vehicles), specialized craft able to withstand the gravity field.

-Lind convinces Andrews to let Kong guide them through the Hollow Earth via an outpost in Antarctica.
-Nathan, Ilene, and an Apex team led by Simmons' daughter Maia board a modified barge escorted by the U.S. Navy that carries a sedated and restrained Kong.
-Godzilla attacks the convoy and defeats Kong but retreats after the ships disable their power and trick him into thinking they are destroyed.
-To avoid alerting Godzilla, Kong is airlifted to the Hollow Earth entrance, and Jia convinces him to enter the tunnel while the team follows him in the HEAVs.
+Lind convinces Andrews to let Kong guide them via an entrance in Antarctica.
+Lind, Andrews, and an Apex team led by Walter's daughter Maia board a barge escorted by the US Navy, carrying a sedated and restrained Kong.
+Godzilla attacks the convoy and defeats Kong, then retreats after the ships trick him into thinking they are destroyed.
+Kong is airlifted to the Hollow Earth entrance, and the team follows him into the tunnel in the HEAVs.